dkillough/dkillough/README.md

 # Daniel "Kiiro" Killough

----

-in and out of the hospital recently. apologies for delayed responses.

----

 Incoming Ph.D.
 Student @ UW-Madison's madAbility lab advised by [Dr. Yuhang Zhao](https://www.yuhangz.com)

 Research Assistant for the UT CS HCI Lab.
 Enhancing livestream a11y for viewers with visual impairments alongside [Dr. Amy Pavel](https://amypavel.com/)